 But sometimes, using memory-intensive apps along with Chrome makes the browser really slow, and it affects user experience.
 In this article, you will learn to make Google Chrome faster by fixing the high RAM usage.

-How To Fix High RAM Memory Usages To Make Chrome Faster
+How To Fix Chrome High Memory Usages To Make it Faster

 Google Chrome speed depends on your PC configuration.
 If you are using older hardware, then it would be slower.
 A computer with 2 GB RAM, Core 2 duo, or a first-gen i3 processor with Windows 8.1/10 can’t run google’s browser properly.
 In this case, revert to Windows XP or 7.